rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 It's an implementation detail as interesting as a [linked list](https://en.wikipedia.org/wiki/Linked_list).
-And if you consider it a distributed database, it is simply the slowest and most inefficient database ever created.
+And if you consider it a distributed database, it is the slowest and most inefficient database ever created.
-By itself it is not secure, completely mutable, and has none of the magic that is often associated with it by those easily confused by technology
- (and the subtle differences between technology and magic).
+By itself it is not secure, completely mutable, and has none of the magic often associated with it (by those easily confused by technology and the subtle differences between technology and magic).

 Ultimately, this is an imperfect metaphor for what is more aptly known as the